guidowb/rebel/README.md

   After this, if you were to log in to the Ops Manager instance (you can but don't need to!) you will see a *green* (i.e. fully configured) Director tile.
-You can install it and take it manually frome here, or proceed to set up the Elastic Runtime:
+You can install it and take it manually from here, or proceed to set up the Elastic Runtime:

 3. Manually configure your DNS provider as instructed by the output of the previous steps